An Income-Based Way to Retire Your Large Tax Debt

 - No prior installment agreements in the past five years.

 All IRS non-streamlined installment applicants must also return Form 433-F. The Service uses the income and expense information it contains to calculate a monthly cash flow amount.
 Typically, an IRS supervisor will not approve the application unless the proposed monthly payment matches the monthly cash flow.

 The IRS sometimes, but not always, requires taxpayers to sell assets and pay down their debts before it approves their proposals.

 Even though this vehicle is a last gasp in many cases, there are still some definite advantages.

 These pacts are entirely income-based.
 Delinquent taxpayers remit as much as they can until the 10-year collection statute of limitations expires.
 Then, the IRS writes off the remaining amount.
 Along that line, IRS non-streamlined installment agreements can last much longer than the other forms of installment agreements.
 That gives people more time to pay.

 Furthermore, there is no financial review, unlike in partial payment installment agreements.
 So, non-streamlined agreements effectively combine the ease of a payment plan with the finality of an offer in compromise.

-Talk to a lawyer today to discover the best way to pay off your tax debt.
+Talk to an IRS tax lawyer today to discover the best way to pay off your tax debt.